 Several studies have reported no apparent adverse short-term effects on the infant when single dose oral or intravenous omeprazole was administered to over 200 pregnant women as premedication for cesarean section under general anesthesia.

-Omeprazole concentrations have been measured in breast milk of a woman following oral administration of 20 mg.
+Omeprazole is present in human milk.
+Omeprazole concentrations were measured in breast milk of a woman following oral administration of 20 mg.
 The peak concentration of omeprazole in breast milk was less than 7% of the peak serum concentration.
 This concentration would correspond to 0.004 mg of omeprazole in 200 mL of milk.
-Because omeprazole is excreted in human milk, because of the potential for serious adverse reactions in nursing infants from omeprazole, and because of the potential for tumorigenicity shown for omeprazole in rat carcinogenicity studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Caution should be exercised when PRILOSEC is administered to a nursing woman.

-Use of PRILOSEC (omeprazole) in pediatric and adolescent patients 1 to 16 years of age for the treatment of GERD is supported by a) extrapolation of results, already included in the currently approved labeling, from adequate and well-controlled studies that supported the approval of PRILOSEC (omeprazole) for adults, and b) safety and pharmacokinetic studies performed in pediatric and adolescent patients.
-[See CLINICAL PHARMACOLOGY, Pharmacokinetics, Pediatric for pharmacokinetic information and DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS and Clinical Studies].
-The safety and effectiveness of PRILOSEC (omeprazole) for the treatment of GERD in patients < 1 year of age have not been established.
-The safety and effectiveness of PRILOSEC (omeprazole) for other pediatric uses have not been established.
+Use of PRILOSEC in pediatric and adolescent patients 1 to 16 years of age for the treatment of GERD and maintenance of healing of erosive esophagitis is supported by a) extrapolation of results from adequate and well-controlled studies that supported the approval of PRILOSEC for adults, and b) safety and pharmacokinetic studies performed in pediatric and adolescent patients [see CLINICAL PHARMACOLOGY, Pharmacokinetics, Pediatric for pharmacokinetic information and DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS and Clinical Studies].
+The safety and effectiveness of PRILOSEC for the treatment of GERD in patients < 1 year of age have not been established.
+The safety and effectiveness of PRILOSEC for other pediatric uses have not been established.

 Omeprazole was administered to over 2000 elderly individuals ( ≥ 65 years of age) in clinical trials in the U.S. and Europe.
 There were no differences in safety and effectiveness between the elderly and younger subjects.
 Other reported clinical experience has not identified differences in response between the elderly and younger subjects, but greater sensitivity of some older individuals cannot be ruled out.